Opportunities From: Volunteers for Outdoor Colorado

 With your help, we can quickly cover the large regions of the country, collect scientific-quality data, and contribute to bumble bee conservation.
 Our efforts will help conservation biologists, restoration practitioners, and policy makers do a better job protecting, restoring, and managing effective habitat that support healthy bumble bee populations.

 Eligibility Requirements: Ages 18+ Students or families are welcome to participate under the leadership of an adult 18+ Essential details: This course takes place on Sunday, June 21.Please note that this is not a comprehensive training, volunteers should also watch a training webinar and review the Participant Handbook.
 To get started and learn more about the project, visit BumbleBeeAtlas.org and sign up for the spring 2026 Webinar on Thursday, April 23.
 Anyone is welcome to join the Bumble Bee Atlas and free training is provided.
 No previous experience is necessary.
-A detailed email with the exact location, schedule and logistical information will be sent one month prior to the training date.
+A detailed email with the exact location, schedule and logistical information will be sent two weeks prior to the training date.
 If you have any questions in the meantime, please email Katie at katie@voc.org

 Program: Training